NIASKAA/algorPractices/questions/javascript-questions.md

 * What is strict mode?
 What are some of the advantages/disadvantages of using it? -It enables strict mode to a restricted version of javascript, some advantages are it makes it impossible to create accidental global variables, requires function parameter to be unique and can catch certain errors.
 Disadvantages are it will be lacking certain keywords or even features-

-* What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?
+* What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript? -The advantages are it can fix some problems in Javascript and let you write better quality code, disadvantages are it will require a build process, debugging can be annoying if you dont know how to do so-

 * What tools and techniques do you use debugging JavaScript code? -Chrome devtools, console.log, any debug statements-

-* Explain the difference between mutable and immutable objects.
+* Explain the difference between mutable and immutable objects. -Mutable object is when an object state can be modified after it's creation while immutable is the opposite of that-
-  * What is an example of an immutable object in JavaScript?
+  * What is an example of an immutable object in JavaScript? -Math, Date-
-  * What are the pros and cons of immutability?
+  * What are the pros and cons of immutability? -It is easier to create objects that are immutable but bad implementations of immutable data structures would be bad performance-
-  * How can you achieve immutability in your own code?
+  * How can you achieve immutability in your own code? -There are some libraries like immutable.js that can help you with that, or using const-

-* Explain the difference between synchronous and asynchronous functions.
+* Explain the difference between synchronous and asynchronous functions. -Async functions accepts a callback as parameter and will run immediately.
+It is better to run bigger operations with async func (querying database) so it wont freeze the UI.
+Sync func will pause the program if it does not complete the current statement-

 * What is event loop? -Event loop is when it checks the call stack and keeps track of the functions, it will send in new functions and dequeue old ones and repeats cycle-
   * What is the difference between call stack and task queue? -Call stack monitors and task will perform the task-